Farfetch/kafkaflow/website/docs/guides/configuration.md

 KafkaFlow is a highly configured framework.
 You can customize it through a Fluent Builder.

-Using the builder, you can configure [Logging](../guides/logging.md), Clusters, Producers, Consumers and others.
+Using the builder, you can configure [Logging](../guides/logging.md), [Global Events](../guides/global-events.md), Clusters, Producers, Consumers and others.

 There are a few options to configure KafkaFlow:
   - [Using a Hosted Service](#hosted-service)